alien92/newsportal/README.md

 JS school project for practice

 ## About
-It is simple site for my learning in js and working with API
+It is simple site for my learning in JavaScript and working with API

-### Autor
+## Autor
 * Armen Kalashyan

 ### Contact With Me